Release date: 28 May 2014

 purchase the full report>

-Collective Learning Australia is pleased to publish the 2011 Employer Brand International Employer Branding Global Research study.
-The study of more than 1700 employees explores the current status of employer branding in companies across all industries and all sizes.
+Collective Learning Australia is pleased to publish the 2014 Employer Brand International Employer Branding Global Research study.
+The study of more than 1100 employees from 19 countries/regions explores the current status of employer branding in companies across all industries and all sizes.

 - Which department(s) is currently responsible for managing your employer brand?